AvianHan/SC6103/README.md

 }

 5. [non-idempotent] add_extra_baggage (flight_id, baggage_weight) {
-    if flight_id does not exist:
-        return an error message
-    if baggage_weight exceeds maximum allowable weight:
-        return an error message
+    if flight_id does not exist or baggage_weight exceeds maximum allowable weight: return an error message
     if baggage_weight is within allowable limits:
         add baggage_weight to the total baggage for this flight